B.C. introduces law to implement United Nations declaration on Indigenous rights - The Turtle Island News

 THE CANADIAN PRESS

-The legislation does not set a timeline for achieving its goals, but the minister of Indigenous relations and reconciliation said in a statement it “is about ending discrimination and conflict in our province, and instead ensuring more economic justice and fairness.”
+The legislation does not set a timeline for achieving its goals, but the minister of Indigenous relations and reconciliation said the bill “is about ending discrimination and conflict in our province, and instead ensuring more economic justice and fairness.”

 Fraser said the legislation is modelled on a federal bill that died on the Senate order paper when Parliament adjourned for Monday’s election.